-This post will review one of the foundational strategies of power.
+This post introduces one of the foundational strategies of power.

 You will learn how to relate with others to make the best impressions, gain the most social status as quickly as possible, and establish the strongest win-win relationships with the highest quality people.